bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

 The rest of the parameters are OPTIONAL.

-<ins>Parameters for the read filtering section of the pipeline:</ins>
+### Parameters for the read filtering section of the pipeline:
 Read more about this command [here.](https://www.drive5.com/usearch/manual/cmd_fastq_filter.html)

 #### 5. **Generation of Removed Reads File `(--fr)` [Optional, Default is to not generate it.]**